AziziShekoofeh/Time-series-Classification/README.md

 ### Data and results
 Data could be any time-series data with binary label

-Reults presented in detailed at [1]:
+Reults and methods are presented in detailed at [1]:
 (https://ieeexplore.ieee.org/abstract/document/8395313/)